Puppy Training Schedule: What To Teach Puppies, and When

 All puppies misbehave from time to time.
 How you respond when Puppy misbehaves is very, very important.

 - If you respond the wrong way, he will keep misbehaving.

 - Respond the right way and he will view you as a leader and listen to you.

-It is so important to get this right the first time around, because Puppy won't ever be the same age again.
-You only get one chance to teach all the right habits to a "clean slate" puppy.
+It's best to get this right the first time around, because Puppy won't ever be the same age again.
+You get only one chance to teach all the right habits to a "clean slate" puppy.
 If you try to train your puppy without help, you will probably have to re-do the lessons, only this time with an older puppy with bad habits.